John Edwards (musician): Career

 Around 1973–74, Edwards was playing simultaneously in two pub bands in The White Bear in Hounslow; The Sunday Band (playing on that day of the week) played covers of rock standards, and Rococo, which had a regular Friday slot.
 Rococo released a single "Ultrastar"/"Wildfire" on Decca Deram in 1973.

 Later on he joined Judie Tzuke's backing band, where he was given the nickname "Rhino" for being clumsy.

-Edwards has played with Peter Green, ex-Fleetwood Mac, Climax Blues Band, Judie Tzuke and Dexys Midnight Runners.
+Edwards has played with Peter Green, ex-Fleetwood Mac, Climax Blues Band, Judie Tzuke, Kim Wilde and Dexys Midnight Runners.

 Edwards was working with drummer Jeff Rich, when Status Quo guitarist Rick Parfitt approached them both to work on his solo album Recorded Delivery.
 When Status Quo reformed with a new lineup in 1986, Edwards and Rich were called in to replace founding member Alan Lancaster and drummer Pete Kircher.

 He released the album Rhino's Revenge in 2000, on which some tracks featured other members of Status Quo.
 Recently he has played a small number of gigs in the UK and Europe with Woodedz, playing alongside his children.

 As a fan of Brentford F.C., Edwards wrote a song in early 2006 about striker Lloyd Owusu's return to the club for the start of that football season.